gajdaw/stamp/README.md

 the file for version number.
 Please note that `?P<version>` sets the name of the variable to `version`.

-The `variable` parameter is the name of the variable that was created by regular expression `regex`.

 The `replacement` parameter is a Twig template for the string that represents the new version.
 This string will be stored in the file defined by `filename`.

 ## Running `stamp`